Beth Keegstra: Bay Area ER Doctor Suspended After Being Caught Mocking Young Patient Over His Anxiety Attack

 — browndotflop (@browndotflop) June 16, 2018

-Since Donald Bardwell uploaded the video to Facebook, the clip has gotten shared over 106,000 times and been viewed by more than 4.2 million people.
+Since Donald Bardwell uploaded the video to Facebook, the clip has been shared over 106,000 times and been viewed by more than 4.2 million people.
 On Wednesday, Keegstra, who had worked at El Camino since the start of the decade, was removed from the hospital’s work schedule pending investigation of her case.

-As noted by the Mercury News, Beth Keegstra, like the rest of El Camino’s emergency room doctors, did not work directly for the hospital but was employed by Emeryville staffing agency Vituity.
-In an email to the publication, Vituity spokeswoman Allison Kundu said that Keegstra was further disciplined by being removed from the schedule at the other hospitals where she works at.
+As noted by the Mercury News, Beth Keegstra, like the rest of El Camino’s emergency room doctors, did not work directly for the hospital, but was employed by Emeryville staffing agency Vituity.
+In an email to the publication, Vituity spokeswoman Allison Kundu said that Keegstra was further disciplined by being removed from the schedule at the other hospitals where she works.